 In 2008, Dan relocated to London.
 From 2008 to 2011 he worked for Smiths Detection, managing their chemical warfare detection business in Central and Eastern Europe.
 Since 2011, he has been an independent security consultant and author.

-He is the author of numerous articles and his recent publications include: ‘CBRN and Hazmat Incidents at Major Public Events: Planning and Response’ (Wiley, 2012) and ‘Toxic: A History of Nerve Agents’ (Hurst, 2020).
+He is the author of numerous articles and his recent publications include: ‘CBRN and Hazmat Incidents at Major Public Events: Planning and Response’ (Wiley, 1st ed 2012 2nd ed 2022), ‘Toxic: A History of Nerve Agents’ (Hurst, 2020) and ‘Forest Brotherhood: Baltic Resistance against the Nazis and Soviets’ (Hurst, 2023).
+Mr. Kaszeta has been selected as a Writer-in-Residence at Gladstone’s Library for 2024.